Minimum entry requirements

 a completed AQF Certificate III or higher VET qualification or equivalent industry qualifications;

-partial completion of TAFE Diploma level study (minimum 50 per cent).
+partial completion of AQF Diploma level study (minimum 50 per cent).

 Some courses may have additional entry requirements or supplementary application criteria.
 Check the online course information for details.

 English language requirements

 Applicants must meet CSU's minimum English language proficiency requirements to study with CSU.